 When you’re decorating, cooking or hiding Easter eggs, extra care is needed as eggs are handled a great deal more than usual around Easter.
-Follow these tips:
+Follow these food safety tips:

 - Be sure and inspect the eggs before purchasing them, making sure they are not dirty or cracked.
 Dangerous bacteria may enter a cracked egg.